Dhamu143/helloworld-react-antd/README.md

 # React Starter

-A boilerplate and reference implementation for web applications built with React, Redux, and React Material.
+A boilerplate and reference implementation for web applications built with React, Redux, and Ant Design.

 ## References